Arun Khetarpal: Legacy

 Sir, there is something that I wanted to tell you for many years but I did not know how to get through to you.
 Finally, fate has intervened and sent you to me as an honoured guest.
 The last few days we have become close to one another and that has made my task even more difficult.
 It is regarding your son who is, of course, a national hero in India.
 However, on that fateful day, your son and I were soldiers, unknown to one another, fighting for the respect and safety of our respective countries.
 I regret to tell you that your son died in my hands.
 Arun's courage was exemplary and he moved his tank with fearless courage and daring, totally unconcerned about his safety.
 Tank casualties were very high till finally there were just two of us left facing one another.
 We both fired simultaneously.
 It was destined that I was to live and he was to die.

 It was only later that I got to know how young he was and who he was.I had all along thought that I would ask your forgiveness, but in telling the story I realize that there is nothing to forgive.
 Instead I salute your son for what he did at such a young age and I salute you too, because I know how he grew into such a young man.
 In the end it is character and values that matter."

-Brigadier M.L.
-Khetarpal was silent as he did not know how to react.
-To be enjoying the hospitality of the person who had killed his son was a confusing feeling.
+Brigadier M. L. Khetarpal was silent as he did not know how to react.
+He was confused that they were enjoying the hospitality of the person who had killed his son.
 However being a soldier himself he genuinely admired the chivalry of an officer whose complete squadron was decimated by his son.
 Both the Brigadiers retired for the night deep in thought.

-The next day photographs were taken and Brigadier M.L.
-Khetarpal returned to Delhi.
+The next day photographs were taken and Brigadier M. L. Khetarpal returned to Delhi.
 Later the photos reached Delhi along with a note from Brigadier Naser that said:

 "With Warmest regards and utmost sincerity, To: Brigadier M.L.
 Khetarpal, father of Shaheed Second Lieutenant Arun Khetarpal, PVC, who stood like an unsurmountable rock, between the victory and failure, of the counterattack by the 'SPEARHEADS' 13 LANCERS on 16 December 1971 in the battle of "Bara Pind' as we call it and battle of "Basantar" as 17 Poona Horse remembers.

 — --Khawja Mohammad Naser, 13 Lancers, 2 March 2001, Lahore, Pakistan.

 Khetrapal is an iconic figure in the ethos of the Indian Army with prominent constructions being named after him.
 The parade ground at NDA is named Khetarpal Ground while the auditorium and one of the main gates bear his name at the IMA.

 His Centurion tank was called Famagusta Jx 202.
 It was restored after the war and is presently preserved in the Armoured Corps Centre and School in Ahmednagar.